andrejIka/my-codeigniter-first-blog/README.md

 - custom zip of the application + saving db dump. export as a file and send it by email.
 Delete saved dump via email;
 - manage the site via email messages.

-Hopefully will do in a week.
-Good luck for me!
+Hopefully will do in a ~~week~~ month of learning.
+Good luck for me and have a nice day everyone!

 Cheers.